keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Mizuki NPC's/Maya Solovyova.md

 ***Trance.*** Maya doesn't need to sleep, and magic can't put her to sleep.
 She can finish a Long Rest in 4 hours if she spends those hours in a trancelike meditation, during which she retains consciousness.

 ***Spellcasting.*** Maya is a 5th level Eldritch Knight.
-Her spellcasting ability is Charisma (spell save DC 13, +5 to hit with spell attacks). she has the following Sorcerer spells prepared:
+Her spellcasting ability is Intelligence (spell save DC 13, +5 to hit with spell attacks). she has the following Sorcerer spells prepared:

 ***Cantrips*** (at will): Green Flame Blade, Prestidigitation